Talchemist401/talchemist401.github.io/_pages/jdexample.md

 As an early-stage startup, we’re open to structuring compensation in a way that works for both of us:

 - **Equity-Heavy (Founding Team-Level Ownership)** – Take on significant equity with a minimal salary.
-- **Contract-to-Equity Model** – Get paid for initial work, then transition to an equity-based founding role.
-- **Salary + Equity Mix** – A competitive base salary with a strong equity package.
+- **Equity + Profit Sharing Model** – A balanced approach where you receive equity plus a share of company profits once we hit revenue milestones.

 ## Why This Role Matters